-The affirmative vote of a majority of the shares of the Company's common stock present in person or by proxy at the Annual Meeting and entitled to vote is required for approval of this proposal.
+The affirmative vote of a majority in voting power of the shares of the Company's common stock outstanding as of the record date is required for approval of this proposal.
 Abstentions and broker "non-votes" will have the effect of votes against the proposal.